KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

     Some of the signals are currently unused by the streamer.
 However, we needed to comply with the TCDM IP of the Snitch platform.

 The response channel only has a `valid` signal but no `ready` signal.
 The TCDM assumes that the receiving end will always be ready.
-The streamer automatically handles these response data through FIFO buffers and make sure no more new request is sent unless there are idle space to store new response.
+The streamer automatically handles these response data through FIFO buffers and makes sure no more new request is sent unless there is idle space to store the new responses.

 ### (4) Accelerator Interface

 The accelerator interface connects the streamer to the accelerator.
 It only has a single data channel with a decoupled interface.
 There are two directions.
-We have the `acc2stream` and `stream2acc` interfaces which pertain to write and read directions, respectively.
+We have the `acc2stream` and `stream2acc` interfaces which pertain to writing and reading directions, respectively.
 This means that `acc2stream` ports will always be for write directions only and `stream2acc` will always be for read directions only.

 ## Streamer Submodules